davweh/static-foodweb-models/readme.txt

 networks.js: JavaScript file, contains all functions to calculate and show the graphs

 d3.v5.min.js: D3.js version 5, JavaScript library for data visualization.
-Is used here to show the graph, especially for the force simulation that animates the Graphs

 style.css:  CSS file, contains style options for buttons, tables,...

 style.css and networks.js are only included as minified versions